...

 Cooling Time

-Cooling time also depends with the wall thicknesses5 of the product, the type of material used, and the temperatures of the mold.
+Cooling time also depends with the wall thicknesses of the product, the type of material used, and the temperatures of the mold.

 Other considerations for cooling systems include:

-• Coolant Flow Speed: Error control of the flow speed as low speed can damage the cooling and high speed might lead to blockage and wearing of the mold.
+Coolant flow speed requires careful control.
+Low speed can reduce cooling efficiency, while high speed might lead to blockage and wearing of the mold.

 What is Exhaust System Design?